Dangerously in Love: Recording and production

 Before Beyoncé began recording for Dangerously in Love, she selected the producers with whom she would collaborate.
 For two days, she held meetings with prospective producers from the West Coast across the East Coast, and had interviews with them.
-Beyoncé went to Miami to begin sessions with record producer Scott Storch, her first collaborator, and lived in a hotel in the following months.
-As she wanted to concentrate on the album, Beyoncé took her time to avoid pressure build-up, significantly different from the hasty productions of Destiny's Child's albums.
-Beyoncé felt that recording an album without her groupmates was "liberating and therapeutic", coming into the studio and freely expressing her ideas with her collaborators.
+Beyoncé went to Miami to begin sessions with producer Scott Storch, her first collaborator, and lived in a hotel for the following months.
+As she wanted to concentrate on the album, Beyoncé took her time to avoid pressure, a markedly different approach from the hasty productions of Destiny's Child's albums.
+Beyoncé felt that recording an album without her groupmates was "liberating and therapeutic", coming into the studio and express her ideas freely with her collaborators.
 The dependency she developed with Destiny's Child, however, meant it was harder "to be on [her] own creatively".
-As she wanted to grow as an artist, Beyoncé contacted other artists with a view to forming a collaborative partnership.
+As she wanted to grow as an artist, Beyoncé contacted other artists to form collaborative partnerships.
 When the collective finished writing several songs, she printed copies of each and sent them to prospective guest artists.
-She talked to them by phone for possible collaboration, eventually gaining their approval.
+She talked to them by phone for possible collaboration, eventually securing their approval.
 Besides Jay-Z, Beyoncé was able to work with Jamaican artist Sean Paul and American rapper Missy Elliott, among others.
-In contrast, some artists sent copies of songs to Beyoncé, which were eventually produced.
-Beyoncé also worked with Elliott and Timbaland on a track titled "Wrapped Around Me", but it ultimately failed to appear on the album.
+In contrast, some artists sent songs to Beyoncé that were eventually produced.
+Beyoncé also worked with Elliott and Timbaland on a track titled "Wrapped Around Me", but it ultimately did not appear on the album.